|AT A GLANCE||PRICING||HEADLINE|

 The basic construction breakdown of Avocado is pocketed coils on the bottom and latex foam on top.
 That, in and of itself, isn’t all that special, but when you take a closer look there are some really nice elements that you won’t see on many mattresses.

-For instance, Avocado uses recycled steel coils, natural talalay latex, New Zealand wool, and an organic cotton cover.
+For instance, Avocado uses recycled steel coils, 100% GOLS organic certified latex, 100% GOTS organic certified wool, and an organic cotton cover.
 It’s made in California and has pretty much every health certification you can think of for a mattress.
 It’s GREENGUARD Gold certified, OEKO-TEX Standard 100 certified, and GOTS-certified.
 You can read more about the materials on Avocado’s website, but suffice it to say that this is indeed “green.”

 Given that Avocado uses latex foam and coils, you can expect it to be a bouncy/responsive mattress.
 In fact, it’s probably so responsive that strict side sleepers just won’t get the pressure relief they need, regardless of whether you pay extra for the pillow top.
 In other words, Avocado is durable, supportive, and responsive, and is also best for back, stomach, and combo sleepers.